nbeach/kid-car-controller/README.md

 # TODO

 ## Needed
+- Better handling of controller vs manual control handoffs
+- Detect disconnected manual throttle?
+If it's not zero at bootup throw a fault.
 - Physical kill switch
 - F/R selector
 - Arduino mount
-- Detect disconnected manual throttle?

 ## Nice to have